earthgecko/skyline/docs/_build/html/_sources/prometheus.rst.txt

 Skyline is not storing the data for longer than :mod:`settings.FULL_DURATION` and it is storing preprocessed data.
 Consider Skyline analysis as a broad overview of your Prometheus metrics, it is not about fine granular data it is a set of tradeoffs.
-It gives you real time monitoring your metrics in broad strokes, but it has cardinality and resolution limitations.
+It gives you real time monitoring of your metrics in broad strokes, but it has cardinality and resolution limitations.

 Skyline requires the following additional information per request to be passed along with the metric data.

 - source: the Prometheus URL at which the metrics being submitted are available at.
-- key: the FLUX_API_KEYS key
+- key: the FLUX_API_KEY key
 - prefix: a string to prefix the metrics with internally in Skyline

 Although the Prometheus metric name may be something along the lines of: